 Mr. Butler built his first brick manufacturing plant in 1870, then sold it to his brother Patrick only three years later.
 In 1873, Mr. Butler moved to Central Texas where he founded Butler Brick Works, one of the first great mercantile establishments in the area and the predecessor to Elgin-Butler Brick Company.
 After being passed through four generations of Butler family members, Elgin-Butler Brick Company remained family-owned until it was sold in December 2005.

 Southside Market & BBQ has a long history of community involvement and deep roots in Elgin.
 As the story is told, a man by the name of William J. Moon owned some property on a small farm-to-market road in Elgin back in 1882.
 The Moon’s slaughtered beef and pork and sold it house to house from the back of a wagon.
-This practice lasted until 1886 when the Moons set up a location in town on Central Street.
-The first Southside Market was born at this location.
+This practice lasted until 1886 when the Moons set up the first Southside Market in town on Central Avenue.

 Records show that Lee Wilson took over the business in 1927.
 Wilson was in and out of business until the early 1940's.
 He sold Southside to Jerry Stach and Van Zimmerhanzel in 1944.
 The two men joined in various partnerships after purchasing the business, including a long-time partnership with Jerry's brother, Edwin.
 Eventually, Jerry bought out the other interests and ran the market for almost twenty-five years, selling it to Ernest and Rene Bracewell in 1968.

 Since that time, Southside Market has been managed by three generations of the Bracewell family, and it still sells the original Elgin Hot Sausage, which is made today just as it was in 1882.
 They also carry an exceptional variety of meats and sides and their meat market is a great place for fresh cuts of choice meat.
 In addition, Southside offers wholesale distribution, nationwide shipping, deer processing and full service catering.